-Millions of people around the world rely on private water providers, including tanker trucks, small carts and packaged bottled water, for clean water needs.
-These are much more costly than publicly provided piped water but are often the only option where water infrastructure is underdeveloped.
+Millions of people around the world rely on private water providers, including tanker trucks, small carts and packaged bottled water, for clean water needs.29 These are much more costly than publicly provided piped water but are often the only option where water infrastructure is underdeveloped.
 The cost of water is a growing issue, affecting women more than men.
-An analysis of data from 22 countries shows that women are more likely to say they struggled financially to pay utility bills, including the water bill (13 per cent of women compared to 11 per cent of men).
-These economic hardships in turn place women in some settings at a greater risk of sexual exploitation.
+An analysis of data from 22 countries shows that women are more likely to say they struggled financially to pay utility bills, including the water bill (13 per cent of women compared to 11 per cent of men).30 These economic hardships in turn place women in some settings at a greater risk of sexual exploitation.31 sources.33 Inadequate access to improved water sources is most acute in sub-Saharan Africa, home to some 47 per cent of the world's people who rely on unimproved water sources.34 Poor water quality and the associated health risks (see section 5) is a growing problem across countries and regions.
+Based on data from 162 countries, 3 in 10 people say they are dissatisfied with their water quality.
+Women in lower-income households are more likely to report water quality concerns, compared to women in higher income households, at 31 per cent compared to 29 per cent, respectively.35

-Globally, an estimated 44 per cent of all domestic wastewater flows were not safely treated prior to release into the environment in 2020.
-And close to 122 million people globally collect water from untreated
+Globally, an estimated 44 per cent of all domestic wastewater flows were not safely treated prior to release into the environment in 2020.32 And close to 122 million people globally collect water from untreated